 1 lb or so chanterelles, brushed clean and thickly sliced

 1 large shallot, diced

 1. Put a pot of heavily salted water on to boil.

-3. When mushrooms are done, put the pasta in the pot to cook while you make sauce.
+3. When mushrooms are nicely caramelized and tender, turn the heat to medium and put the pasta in the pot to cook while you make the sauce.

 4. Add the shallots to the pan with the mushrooms and allow to soften a minute or two.
 Add seasalt to taste, I use a little over 1/2 a teaspoon, a few grinds of pepper and the rosemary or thyme.
 Stir for a minute or so until the herbs release their fragrance.
 Turn the heat up to high and add the wine.
 Allow the wine to reduce to about 1/2 a cup.
 Add the chicken stock and let that reduce to about half.
 The sauce should look a little creamy and have some depth when it’s reduced enough.
 Add the cream and allow to reduce a little.
 Taste and adjust seasoning as needed.
 Turn heat to low and gently simmer until pasta is done.